sbch01/python-learn/README.md

 # Directory description

 1./tutorial - is a brief python tutorial and some extended examples ordered in file with name x.lesson-xxx-xxx-xxx.py

-2./book - is a playground with examples from book "Learning Python"
+	/__pycache__ -is folder auto create when use library we use fibo.py in our case 2./book - is a playground with examples from book "Learning Python"